prtkgpt/questdb.io/blog/2020-05-12-interesting-things-we-learned-about-sums.md

 #### Non-null

-For non-null values, we adjusted the commands as follows
+For non-null values, we adjusted the commands as follows:

 - use `test_double_not_nul.csv` instead of `test_double.csv`.
 - for Clickhouse, skip declaring val as `nullable`: